 1 Ecophysiology and the climate space: when to bask in the sun?

 We are now almost daily bombarded with news about climate change and its impacts on people and ecosystems.
 But how does climate mechanistically affects organisms?
 The basic foundations to address this question were laid out by ecophysiology research.
-Interestingly, at the time that some of seminal research on ecophysiology was carried out, back in the 1960’s, climate change was not yet in the radar of most people.
+Interestingly, at the time that some of seminal research on ecophysiology was carried out, back in the 1940’s (see review in (Huey 1982)), climate change was not yet in the radar of most people.
 The research was driven by the interest in the basic understanding of how biophysical conditions affect organisms.
 Today the knowledge gained from this research has acquired new importance.
 This is an area whether the mechanistic knowledge learnt from theory and experiments is now sometimes overlooked because of the massive datasets and machine learning approaches available.
 But let’s start with the basics.

 1.1 A model for the body temperature of an animal